What is Asset Finance?

 Even if your company, or you as a sole trader, have the cash available to purchase an asset, you may still wish to apply for it via financing.
 One of the reasons for this is, simply, that you may need that money for other things.

-The asset in question may be essential to your business.
-However, purchasing it here and now with your only available cash reserve is not essential.
+The asset in question may be essential to your business however, purchasing it immediately with your only available cash reserve is not essential.

 Why give up your rainy day fund or disrupt your company’s cash flow when you can apply for asset financing and spread the cost?